eberban/eberban/books/tour/src/predicate_places.md

 Usually, the main predicate of a proposition is placed first, then places are filled with **FA/DU**.
 However, it's possible to fill places before.
 In this case, the main predicate must be prefixed with **do**.
-It can be used to express the most import part first.
+It can be used to express the most important part first.

 ```
   spi fa mi fe mi